-Alice Sanvito, a massage therapist in St. Louis, Mo., quoted someone who wrote, “Lactic acid and cellular waists (yes, that was what was written) wring from the muscles and become accessible to the lymphatic system for easy detoxing after a massage with proper hydration.
+Alice Sanvito, a licensed massage therapist in St. Louis, Mo., quoted someone on Facebook who wrote, “Lactic acid and cellular waists (yes, that was what was written) wring from the muscles and become accessible to the lymphatic system for easy detoxing after a massage with proper hydration.
 Without hydration after deep tissue massage results in toxins and acids staying in the muscles resulting it soreness and even headaches.”

 Another person asked, “How do we address the overwhelming ignorance of our field?” and used the lactic acid release debate as an example.
 This shouldn’t even be a debate, no more than debating whether our planet is spherical or flat.

 We don’t know where the idea that lactic acid is a toxin and can be squeegeed out of your muscles come from.
 What we do know is that many massage therapists need to review and understand basic human physiology so that we give our clients and patients updated information that’s supported by good evidence and basic sciences.

 Do toxins get released during a massage?

 In an interview for “The Observer,” Professor Edzard Ernst at Exeter University explains the contexts of toxins.

 “Let’s be clear.
 There are two types of detox: one is respectable and the other isn’t,” he said.
 He indicated that those with life-threatening drug addictions receive medically-valid detoxes.